-If your device has WLAN, you also have the option of enabling station monitoring globally for all WLAN interfaces.
+If your Public Spot device has WLAN, you also have the option of enabling station monitoring globally for all WLAN interfaces.
 You can find the corresponding settings under Wireless LAN > Security > Monitor stations to detect inactive ones.
 To do this, the device disconnects mobile stations after 60 seconds (default value).
-If WLAN station monitoring is disabled, this may take up to an hour.
+If WLAN station monitoring is disabled, by default this may take up to 15 minutes.